shawtan/lolchest/README.md

 # Technical Overview
 The purpose of our app is to provide recommended champions with the highest probability of getting a chest in, as well as display all the champions that have already received a chest in.

-The app is built on **Node Js**.
-We chose Node Js because it does not take a lot of code to get started.
+The app is built on **Node.js**.
+We chose Node.js because it does not take a lot of code to get started.
 We did not need any databases so we chose not to use Ruby on Rails.

 We used **Express** because is a minimal and flexible Node.js web application framework that allows us to program the server side.

 We stored static data in JSON files.
-We saved the data in JSON files because Node Js has built in support for JSON.
+We saved the data in JSON files because Node.js has built in support for JSON.

 `app.js` contains the express code for our back end server.